 A public nuisance is an unlawful act or omission which endangers or interferes with the lives, comfort, property or common rights of the public.
 There are a number of pieces of legislation which deal with particular types of public nuisance including the Environmental Protection Act 1990 and the Clean Neighbourhoods and Environment Act 2005.

 Occupiers of land can be prevented, under the Weeds Act 1959 (as amended) from allowing the spreading of certain types of weeds (known as “injurious weeds”).
+The following types of weed are covered by the Act:

 For more information on: